Fabiano Cangelosi: Cases

 In 2023, Cangelosi acted for Matthew John Davey in an appeal against conviction for the attempted murder of Davey’s partner, Nicole Evans.
 Cangelosi argued that the conviction should be quashed because “the evidence from the scene tended to support his client’s case”, that “there is a reasonable possibility that the applicant is an innocent person who has been convicted”, and that other evidence had resulted in a “tremendous unfair prejudice” despite being “of no assistance in determining the mechanism of the fire”.
 The appeal was refused.

-In December 2023, following the charging of Gregory Geason, a judge of the Supreme Court of Tasmania, with domestic violence offences including assault, it was reported that Tasmanian Attorney-General Guy Barnett was forced to withdraw a bill from the Parliament of Tasmania to establish an inquiry into Justice Geason’s conduct, after Cangelosi intervened, accusing Barnett of departing “from the convention by which the first law officer seeks to defend the judicial branch of government” by “prosecuting a political case”.
+In 2024, following the charging of Gregory Geason, a judge of the Supreme Court of Tasmania, with domestic violence offences including assault, it was reported that Tasmanian Attorney-General Guy Barnett was forced to withdraw a bill from the Parliament of Tasmania to establish an inquiry into Justice Geason’s conduct, after Cangelosi intervened, accusing Barnett of departing “from the convention by which the first law officer seeks to defend the judicial branch of government” by “prosecuting a political case”.
 Geason was subsequently tried and convicted of the assault of his former partner, with Deputy Chief Magistrate Susan Wakeling describing his evidence as “contrived”.
 During sentencing proceedings, Cangelosi sought a lenient sentence for Geason, saying that the judge had “lost everything… The destruction of his public image and professional life is total.”
 Geason was sentenced to 100 hours of community service and resigned as a judge.

+In 2026, Cangelosi successfully defended the Salamanca Whisky Bar in one of the Tasmanian Magistrates Court’s longest running regulatory prosecutions for consumer law offences relating to allegations of substituting a fake version of a high-end local brand.
+The court had heard evidence of an attempted “undercover operation” involving Ron Goldschlager, Chairman of Sullivans Cove Distillery, and its distillers, Heather Tillot and Patrick Maguire, to obtain samples of whisky sold by the Salamanca Whisky Bar for chemical analysis.
+The court rejected the evidence from prosecution witnesses as “having significant issues with unreliability and credibility”.